Neogoma/stardust-SDK-doc/developer/comp_map_relocation_manager.md

     //Called when the position in map has not been found after relocation request relocationManager.onPositionNotFound.AddListener(OnPositionMatchFailed);

+    //Called when you reached the maximum of monthly requests relocationManager.onMaxRequestReached.AddListener(OnMaximumRequestReached);
 }

 private void OnMapDownloaded(Session session,GameObject map)